The U.S. Is Ramping Up Military Engagement, Which Could Be A Risk For Trump

 Remember, two months before his election, Trump said this about Iran: "When they circle our beautiful destroyers with their little boats and they make gestures at our people that they shouldn't be allowed to make, they will be shot out of the water, OK?
 Believe me."

 At the same time, Trump has proposed decreasing funding to the State Department.
-On Thursday, his secretary of state, Rex Tillerson, meets with Turkey's president, a early test of Tillerson's diplomatic skills.
+On Thursday, his secretary of state, Rex Tillerson, meets with Turkey's president, an early test of Tillerson's diplomatic skills.

 Turkey is critical in the fight against ISIS, but the relationship with Turkey has grown thorny.
 And Tillerson, who is trying to find his diplomatic sea legs, still hasn't hired a deputy.

 Even though Trump's budget proposals are just those — proposals — they do indicate Trump's agenda priorities.
-If it's increased defense spending and a military response and decreased diplomacy and political solutions, the U.S. — and Trump — risks being in similar or worse shape than during the Iraq war.
+If it's increased defense spending and a military response and decreased diplomacy and political solutions, the U.S. — and Trump — risk being in similar or worse shape than during the Iraq War.

 Diplomatic and political solutions, after all, are necessary for rebuilding efforts.